GBLille/MassiveFold/README.md

 ```

 # Example
-Here is an example how to run a multimer prediction precising with v1 and v3 model parameters, without templates,
+Here is an example how to run a multimer prediction with v1 and v3 model parameters, without templates,
 activating dropout at inference, with 100 recycles max and early stop tolerance set at 0.2 Angströms.
 The flags can be set in a separated
 text file called for instance *flags.flg* and called by the command line: